NCSU GIS/MEA582:

 Compute accessibility map for help in search for lost person

-Reminder: Time to time, you should remove or at least uncheck previously used map layers in the Layer Manager, so the layers are not rendered when you don't need them anymore.
+Note: We remove previously used map layers in the Layer Manager or using the d.erase tool, so the layers are not rendered when we don't need them anymore.

 g.region swwake_30m -p